Glenis lives in England. She enjoys travel in the UK and in Western Europe with occasional trips further afield.

 - Summer (from June 24 to September 11): 10 am–6:45 pm

 Other Visitor Attractions in Montserrat

-- Take the opportunity for a walk on one of several mountain paths of varying length and levels of difficulty
+- Take the opportunity for a walk on one of several mountain paths of varying lengths and levels of difficulty.

 Where to Eat in Montserrat